61st Airlift Squadron: Greenland & Antarctica Operations

+DYE Stations on the Greenland ice cap.
+Accessible only by air, everything required to build these Ice Cap sites had to meet the size and weight limitations of the C-130D.
+Items could not exceed 9x9x41 feet or weigh more than 15 tons.
+In six months, twelve Skibirds airlifted 127,985 tons of construction materials needed to build the radar stations.

 Vietnam War

 During the Vietnam War, the squadron transported supplies from the Philippines into Southeast Asia, Dec 1965-Jun 1966.
 Part of squadron deployed to South Vietnam in the summer of 1972 to test the Adverse Weather Aerial Delivery System (AWADS) in combat for the first time.
 In 1972, operated from Taiwan and provided flood relief in the Philippines.

 Deployments

 After the end of the Vietnam War, engaged in routine theater airlift operations, both in the United States and in Europe, deploying frequently to RAF Mildenhall, England and Rhein-Main Air Base, West Germany to support USAFE and USAREUR Army units and combat exercises.
 Airdropped humanitarian relief supplies to Kurdish civilians in northern Iraq, Apr-May 1991 in the immediate aftermath of the 1991 Gulf War.